 With over 22 years in the industry, Vanguard Cleaning understand the biohazard threat that mould spores pose, and can deploy the appropriate methods to eliminate mould and mildew in your business, regardless of its size or severity.
 With availability across the entire UK, we can tend to your premises wherever it may be, and swiftly take action against troublesome mould patches.

-Our staff training procedures are accredited by the British Institute of Cleaning Science (BICSc), equipping our cleaners with the necessary skills to handle damp and mouldy areas.
+Our staff training procedures are endorsed by the British Institute of Cleaning Science (BICSc), equipping our cleaners with the necessary skills to handle damp and mouldy areas.
 It also means our staff are mindful of the effect their cleaning can have on your property, making sure to properly dry surfaces to reduce the likelihood of leaving excess moisture behind.
 Without this consideration, cleaning could make the situation even worse, which is an all-too-common occurrence.
 Small details like this make the difference between amateur cleaning and a professional service from Vanguard.

 To find out in more detail about how we can conduct a biohazard clean, please contact our team to receive an entirely free, no obligation quote.